German politician's death 'execution,' says civic head | DW | 21.06.2019

 "The murder or indeed the execution of Walter Lübcke must be cause for nationwide discussion," Jung told the Frankfurter Allgemeine Zeitung (FAZ) newspaper.

-Lübcke was found severely wounded on his house terrace and died in hospital shortly afterwards.
+Lübcke was found severely wounded on his house terrace and died in the hospital shortly afterwards.

-In 2015, during Europe's crisis over refugee arrivals, Lübcke had publicly called for a welcoming stance toward asylum seekers and was subjected to a backlash of far-right messages in the internet.
+In 2015, during Europe's crisis over refugee arrivals, Lübcke had publicly called for a welcoming stance toward asylum seekers and was subjected to a backlash of far-right messages on the internet.

-Last Saturday, a police squad arrested a 45-year-old suspect at his home in Kassel, named only as Stephan E. under Germany's reporting laws.
+Last Saturday, a police squad arrested a 45-year-old suspect, named only as Stephan E. under Germany's reporting laws, at his home in Kassel.
 The suspect had convictions from past decades, including one for an assault on a hostel for asylum seekers in 1993.

 Federal prosecutors, who this week took over the case, have rated Lübcke's death as a political slaying with an extremist extreme-right background.